AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 ### Behavior When Conflict Handling Deactivated {#behavior-when-conflict-handling-deactivated}

-If you manually [deactivate conflict handling](#rollout-manager-and-conflict-handling) then AEM takes no action on any conflicting pages (non-conflicting pages are rolled out as expected).
+If you manually [deactivate conflict handling](#rollout-manager-and-conflict-handling), then AEM takes no action on any conflicting pages (non-conflicting pages are rolled out as expected).

 >[!CAUTION]
 >
 >AEM does not give any indication that conflicts are being ignored as this behavior must be explicitly configured, so it is assumed that it is the required behavior.

-In this case the live copy effectively takes precedence.
+In this case, the live copy effectively takes precedence.
 The blueprint page `/b` is not copied and the live copy page `/b` is left untouched.

 * blueprint: `/b`

-  Is not copied at all, but is ignored.
+  Not copied at all, but is ignored.

 * live copy: `/b`

-  Stays the same.
+  The same.

 <table>
  <caption>